 Bashi is a traditional Maldivian sport that is similar to volleyball.
 It is played on a rectangular court, with a net dividing the two sides.
 The objective of the game is to hit a small ball over the net and to prevent the other team from returning it.
 Players use their hands, feet, and any other part of their body to hit the ball, and there are no set rules about how many times a team can touch the ball before returning it.

-Baibalaa is another popular sports of Maldives that is played with a ball.
+Baibalaa is another popular sport of Maldives that is played with a ball.
 However, unlike Bashi, Baibalaa is played on a circular court, with a single post in the center.
 The objective of the game is to score points by hitting the post with the ball, while the other team tries to prevent this from happening.
 Players use their hands, feet, and any other part of their body to control the ball, and the game often involves a great deal of running and jumping.

 Thin Hama is a traditional Maldivian sport that is played on the beach.
 It is similar to tug-of-war, in that two teams pull on opposite ends of a rope.
 However, in Thin Hama, the rope is attached to a pole that is embedded in the sand, and the objective of the game is to pull the pole towards your team’s side of the court.